group picture of the participants

 The contribution of Small and Medium Enterprises (SMEs) to economic development and employment at the world stage cannot be overemphasized.
 As a result, it's no surprise that most governments have leveraged the SME sector as a strategic driver for sustainable and inclusive growth in recent years.

-According to the World Bank (2018), SMEs account for about 90% of businesses and more than 50% of employment worldwide.
-Formal SMEs contribute up to 40% of national income (gross domestic product) in emerging economies, and even higher when informal SMEs are included.
+According to the World Bank (2018), SMEs account for about 90 per cent of businesses and more than 50 per cent of employment worldwide.
+Formal SMEs contribute up to 40 per cent of national income (gross domestic product) in emerging economies, and even higher when informal SMEs are included.

-In Ghana, SMEs represent over 85% of the business population and contribute about 70% of the gross domestic product according to the International Trade Centre (ITC).
+In Ghana, SMEs represent over 85 per cent of the business population and contribute about 70 per cent of the gross domestic product according to the International Trade Centre (ITC).
 However, investment barriers and lack of capacities often undermine their participation in regional and global markets, stifling their growth.

-That’s why, through the Ghana-Germany SME Training and Exchange Programme, 60 Ghanaian SMEs with growth potential have been chosen to receive support through capacity-building as well as matchmaking opportunities with German businesses.
-The ultimate goal is to enhance their readiness to compete in regional and global markets.
+That’s why, through the Ghana-Germany SME Training and Exchange Programme, 60 Ghanaian SMEs with growth potential were chosen to receive support through capacity-building as well as matchmaking opportunities with German businesses.
+The ultimate goal of the programme was to enhance their readiness to compete in regional and global markets.

 PROJECT APPROACH AND PROJECT GOALS